DataStax-Academy/zdm-scenario-katapod/step2.md

 <div class="step-title">Phase 1a: Set up Target</div>

-_Goal: create the Target database (Astra DB instance) and make sure it is ready for the migration._
+_🎯 Goal: creating the Target database (Astra DB instance) and verifying it is ready for the migration._

 - Create an Astra DB instance with a keyspace named `my_application_ks`.
 - Get a "R/W User" token from the Astra UI and store it in a safe place. _You will need it a few times throughout the exercise._